 Summer: April to June

 With summer comes the season of blooming flowers.
-Of special delight is the Yumthang Valley of Flowers.
-As the name suggest the entire valley is carpeted with myriad of flowers such as poppies, irises, primulas and mostly rhododendrons in equally diverse shades.
+One such delight is the Yumthang Valley, called the “Valley of Flowers”.
+The entire valley transforms with many flowers such as poppies, irises, primulas, and mostly rhododendrons.
 A trek through the Singba Rhododendron Sanctuary is perfect to bask in the bliss of summer.
-Other treks in Sikkim are also thrilling as one explore the beautiful Himalayan kingdom.
-The trails open up to truly breathtaking mountain scenery also making is possible to enjoy camping under the open skies in the company of million stars.
+Other treks in Sikkim are also thrilling as one witness and explore the Himalayan region.
+Summer in Sikkim also makes camping enjoyable.

 Monsoon: July to September